-Activities are entirely weather dependent and the crew schedules them about 12 hours in advance.
+Activities are entirely weather dependent and are scheduled about 12 hours in advance.
 Some activities may vary from those stated here.

 The smaller rivers, streams and lakes typically provide the best opportunity for dry fly and nymph fishing.
 During the week you should have several opportunities to access these waterways where you can wade fish or cruise the banks in a drift boat looking for trout willing to feed on the surface.

 Wind and rain can be a factor in Chile and the wise angler comes prepared for the worst.
 Taking some time to practice your casting or signing up for a casting lesson prior to your trip can increase your enjoyment if the conditions are less than ideal.
 The ship crew, helicopter pilots and guides will do their best to get you out of the wind but rain is a little more difficult to avoid.
 The extreme topography of this region often creates small microclimates.
 These protected areas may be dead calm, while the surrounding area is experiencing windy conditions.

 The fishing guides all speak English and are fly fisherman themselves.
 They are highly trained in fly fishing techniques as well as safety and boatmanship.
 Many are very good instructors and all know proper fly selection, lines, knots and where to find fish.
 The guide manager reviews the day’s activities nightly and makes adjustments to the next days schedule accordingly.
 Typically, anglers will have the opportunity to fish with a variety of different guides throughout the course of the week.